frieda566/FlashPlay/documention.md

 ### Animation, Opponent Logic & Game Flow

 **What I learned**
+To make the race feel dynamic, I needed to break movements into small steps instead of moving characters instantly.
+This required thinking about animation frame-by-frame, as well as managing multiple timers that could overlap or be canceled.

+**Key concepts implemented**
+I implemented animations by creating custom _animate_move() function that gradually shifts a character's position on the canvas over time.
+I scheduled opponent moves with after() so the opponent advances every 8 seconds, regardless of the player's actions.
+I also created a timeout penalty system: if the player does not answer within 8 seconds, their character still moves forward but with a smaller step size.
+This system makes the game balanced and prevents players from stalling indefinitely.
+I added logic to track when either character reaches the finish line and used an outcome variable to determine if the player is the "winner" or the "loser".

+**Sources that helped**

+### End Game, Cleanup & Stats

+**What I learned**
+It was important to properly end the game when someone wins so that the timers, input widgets, and animations do not continue running in the background.
+I also wanted to give players feedback by showing their stats at the end.

+**Key concepts implemented**
+I created a _cleanup() function that cancels all running after() jobs, resets variables, and safely disables or restores widgets.
+I reused this cleanup logic in _end_game() and reset_game() so that restarting a race does not cause errors or duplicate timers.
+At the end of a race, I built a custom popup that displays a summary including whether the player was the winner or loser, how many moves they made, how long the game lasted, and how many flashcards they answered correctly.
+I also integrated streak plants by updating them through their record_activity() method when a game ends.

+**Sources that helped**

 like the memory game - the race game is very simple.
 I was inspired to use predefined ASCII characters like we did in class.
 Yet I used a different one